USTA Safe Play FAQs

 United States Tennis Association

-**Please be advised that the background screening program is subject to change without notice at the sole discretion of the USTA.**
+**Please be advised that the Safe Play Policy and the background screening program are subject to change without notice at the sole discretion of the USTA.**